Monaseka-ROEUY/random-book-rest-api/README.md

 # Random Book REST API

-This project is a simple REST API that provides random book information whenever user requests.
+This project is a simple REST API that provides random book information whenever user requests or reload the web browser.
 The API has two endpoints: one for retrieving a single random book and another for retrieving a list of random books of a specified size.

 ## Endpoints